 For an updated list of my exhibitions,solo or group, to date click here

 I have been an architectural photographer all my working life.
 Places and spaces interest and fascinate me .
+As an artist, I make fine art Photography prints that are for sale in my online gallery.

 My work explores both the power of the single image and the rhythm and opportunity achieved through constructed images.
 Lately I ahve been exploring film.